SUNLayer: Stable denoising with generative networks: Introduction

 \section{Introduction}

-Deep neural networks, in particular generative adversarial networks by~\cite{goodfellow2014generative} have been recently used to produce generative models for real world data that can capture very complex structures.
-This is especially true for natural images~(see for instance \cite{nguyen2016synthesizing}).
-Those generative priors have been successfully used to efficiently solve classical inverse problems in signal processing, like super resolution~(\cite{johnson2016perceptual}) and compressed sensing~(\cite{bora2017compressed}).
-The latter numerically demonstrates that the generative prior can be exploited to solve the compressed sensing problem with ten times fewer measurements than the classic compressed sensing theory requires.
-Follow-up work by~\cite{hand2017global} recently explained the success of local methods (namely empirical risk minimization) in the compressed sensing task by assuming a generative model of a multi-layer neural network with random weights and ReLU activation functions.
+Deep neural networks are widely applied to implement generative models for real-world data (e.g. diffusion-based models \cite{song2020denoising}, variational autoencoders \cite{kingma2013auto}, generative adversarial networks \cite{goodfellow2014generative}).
+Their success is particularly evident in applications involving natural images (see, for instance, \cite{nguyen2016synthesizing}).
+These generative priors have been successfully applied to classical inverse problems in signal processing, including super-resolution~\cite{johnson2016perceptual} and compressed sensing~\cite{bora2017compressed}.
+For example, \cite{bora2017compressed} demonstrates numerically that generative priors can solve compressed sensing problems with roughly ten times fewer measurements than required by traditional compressed sensing theory.
+Follow-up work by \cite{hand2017global} analyzed optimization methods, specifically, empirical risk minimization, in compressed sensing by fitting the data with multi-layer neural networks having random weights and ReLU activation functions.